Blessing-AkP/Auto-Deploy-App-Project-3/README.md

-# CI/CD Pipeline Mastery Project
+# Auto Deploy Web Application
 ## Project Overview

 This project exemplifies advanced proficiency in Continuous Integration/Continuous Deployment (CI/CD) principles, deployment strategies, configuration management, and structured logging for cloud-based software products.
 It embodies industry-best practices and utilizes robust tools to automate the build, test, and deployment processes, showcasing a professional approach to software delivery.

 ## Objectives

-- **CI/CD Fundamentals:**
+- **CI/CD:**
-  - Articulate the core principles and advantages of CI/CD in achieving automated and efficient deployment workflows for cloud-based software.
+  - Articulate the core principles and advantages of CI/CD in achieving automated and efficient deployment workflows for cloud-based software with circleCi.

 - **Deployment Strategies:**
   - Design and implement CI/CD pipelines that adhere to Continuous Delivery practices, employing deployment strategies for reliable software deployment.